eudoxia0/eudoxia0.github.io/article/_posts/2023-02-01-shells-are-two-things.md

     print(set(reverse(sorted(lines))))
 ```

-It would not spark joy.
+Which does not spark joy.

 So the programming language aspect suffers: shell scripts are an unreadable
-nightmare of stringly-typed code resembling cypertext.
+nightmare of stringly-typed code resembling cyphertext.

 Of course No True Scotsman would write a large and complex program as a shell
 script, but according to this lovely seven-line one-liner: